-Attested: RC Gabaglanda in a sequence of names that appear to follow the Stanegate road
+Attested: Gabaglanda at position 131 in the Ravenna Cosmography, where a series of names appear to follow the Stanegate road

 Where: Haltwhistle Burn fortlet at NY71446615.
 Aesica fort lies a little to the north on Hadrian's Wall and several Roman camps are nearby.

 Notes: The landscape here has been disturbed by post-Roman quarrying, but aerial photos show how Gabaglanda sat on the edge of a chasm and one can readily surmise how it was superseded by construction of Hadrian's Wall.
-There is an interesting parallel in Ptolemy's Γαβαιον promontory in Brittany, whose precise identity has never been settled (Penmarch, Corsen, etc?), but for a gaping gap either the huge inlet leading to Brest or the little one next to Pointe de Kermorvan might suit.
+There is an interesting parallel in Ptolemy's Γαβαιον promontory in Brittany, whose precise identity has never been settled (Penmarch, Corsen, etc?), but either the huge inlet leading to Brest or the little one next to Pointe de Kermorvan might be an appropriate gaping gap.